 Sports broadcasting is a sought-after career with a great deal of competition for on-air and writing positions.
 As such, those seeking jobs in this field should try to become as undeniably qualified as possible through degree programs, internships and other forms of experience.
-Employment for broadcast news analysts is expected to decrease 2% from 2012 to 2022, according to the U.S. Bureau of Labor Statistics (BLS).
-During the same time, the number of employed radio and television announcers was expected to see very little, if any, growth.
+Employment for broadcast news analysts is expected to decrease 13% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Over the same time period, the number of employed radio and television announcers is expected to decline 14%.

 In May 2015, the BLS listed the annual average salary for radio and television announcers at $46,410.
 The spectator sports industry, however, was one of the top-paying markets for announcers at that time, offering an average annual salary of $82,730.
 The average salary for broadcast news analysts in 2015 was $89,240, per the BLS.

 Sports broadcasting is about commenting and providing analysis on sports through research, writing, and on-air presentation.
 It is an extremely competitive field with dwindling number of jobs.
 Sport experience, a bachelor's degree in communication or journalism, along with radio or television broadcasting experience can help a sports broadcaster get an edge on the competition.